 The optimal predictors vary from one region to another, along with the leading atmospheric processes.
-One will thus never get a unique parameterization of the AM valid for any place on earth, but the method needs to be adapted to the local conditions and to the size of the catchment of interest.
+One will thus never get a unique parameterization of the AM valid for any place on earth, but the method needs to be adapted to the local conditions, available data, and to the size of the catchment of interest.
 Thus, there will always be local adaptations to be made for use in a new region.

 1.6 Discussion on the method